jacobhackman/pantheon/docs/Privacy/Privacy-Overview.md

 description: Privacy
 <!--- END of page meta data -->

-# Privacy
+# Privacy in Transactions

-Privacy in Pantheon refers to the ability to keep transactions private between the involved parties.
-Other parties cannot access the transaction content, sending party, or list of participating parties.
+Pantheon allows users to keep transactions between involved parties private, preventing additional parties from accessing the transaction content, the sending party, or a list of the participating parties.

 !!! important
-    For production systems requiring private transactions, we recommend using a network with a consensus mechanism supporting transaction finality.
+    For production systems that require private transactions, we recommend using a network with a consensus mechanism that supports transaction finality.
 For example, [IBFT 2.0](../Consensus-Protocols/IBFT.md).

 ## Private Transaction Manager